zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 The SQL database used by Parts Unlimited e-commerce site is deployed on a separate server that has been there since the company was founded.
 It is a SQL Server 2008 R2 SP3 deployed on a Windows Server 2008 R2 SP1.
 The e-commerce application incurs ongoing maintenance costs in hardware, operating system updates, and licensing fees.
 These maintenance costs make Microsoft Azure App Service an attractive alternative.
 Their team is looking to migrate Microsoft ASP.NET applications and any SQL Server database to Azure App Service and Azure SQL Database.
 However, they are worried that their application might not be supported because of its .NET Core version being at the end of life.
 They wonder if they can move to the cloud now and migrate their application later or if the old version will be a show stopper.

 Parts Unlimited has plans to increase its marketing investment, currently on hold because of scaling issues.
 The company is stuck and cannot grow without increasing its infrastructure footprint.
-Allegra wants to finalize their cloud vs. on-premises decision based on the current migration effort's success.
+Casey wants to finalize their cloud vs. on-premises decision based on the current migration effort's success.
 CFO Jára Cimrman says "We have to drive and scale our e-Commerce presence forward while controlling costs."

 The engineering team is worried about their order processing subsystem.
 Currently, they have a strongly coupled order processing system that runs synchronously during checkout.
 When moved to the cloud, they do not want to be worried about their order processing system's scalability.
 They are looking for a modern approach with the least migration effort possible.
 They want to keep the changes and their investment into the current code base at a minimum.